Congressional District # 16

 Site ResponsibilityThis site is being addressed by responsible party actions, with oversight by U.S. EPA and Ohio EPA.

 Threats and ContaminantsOn-site groundwater is contaminated with a few volatile organic compounds (VOCs).
 Contamination levels are decreasing, both in terms of number of contaminants detected and in concentration.
 There is no evidence indicating the presence of a groundwater plume.
-Methane concentrations in the landfill gas continues to dissipate, to the point where the existing methane venting system no longer needs to be operated.
+Methane concentrations in the landfill gas continues to dissipate, to the point where the existing methane venting system is shut down.

 Most residents downgradient of the site are connected to an alternate water supply, thereby minimizing potential receptors of contaminated groundwater from the site.
 Although historically there have been sporadic detections of metals outside of the landfill boundaries, tests of drinking water wells in 1998 revealed that such metal contaminants were significantly lower (i.e., one or two orders of magniture less) than federal drinking water standards.

 Between 1985 and 1988, the United States Environmental Protection Agency (U.S. EPA) installed a methane gas venting system at the site to control the migration of methane and landfill gases offsite.
 During the installation of this system, 53 drums of suspected industrial waste were uncovered.
 These drums were removed and disposed of in a U.S. EPA-approved facility.
 Residential well sampling performed in 1987 showed that private wells were being impacted by groundwater contaminated by VOCs.
 U.S. EPA installed air strippers in the affected residences to remove the contaminants.